+Where do you see value in European asset-backeds?
 I think the majority of sectors are fairly priced to expensive.
 The one area that is still cheap is triple-A synthetic German RMBS deals, with spreads still around 29 basis points due to lower liquidity, whereas spreads on transactions out of the U.K., Netherlands, Italy and Spain are between 13 and 15bps.
 The problem in Europe is that at the triple-A and mezzanine levels, RMBS spreads see little differentiation across countries.
 The country premiums have disappeared, which does not reflect the fundamentals of the different mortgage markets across Europe.
 The German mortgage market is fundamentally stable, for example, whereas the U.K., Ireland, Spain and The Netherlands have the highest risk of market correction and volatility.
 We recommend sacrificing some liquidity in favor of a stronger credit profile.

 What is the most attractive area within the mortgage market?

 Unfortunately relative attractiveness is hard to discern.
 Along with the convergence of MBS spreads between countries, we're seeing a convergence of spreads across different sectors of the mortgage market.
 Taking U.K. RMBS as a benchmark, tiering has significantly shrunk between prime and non-prime, and almost disappeared between non-prime and buy-to-let.
 Under these circumstances, we suggest rigorous credit analysis and discrimination to gain value in a rather tight market.

 Is there value in moving down the capital structure?